-The Director of Accreditation as well as an assigned Team Leader will work together with the Head of School as the school prepares the self-study and plans for the on-site visit.
-Considerations which may affect the size of the team or special requirements for the Visit will include school size and scope, factors of differentiation, and plans, if any, for major changes to the school's leadership or campus.
+The Director of Accreditation, as well as an assigned Team Leader, will work together with the Head of School as the school prepares the Self-Study and plans for the On-Site Visit.
+Considerations which may affect the size of the team or special requirements for the On-Site Visit will include school size and scope, factors of differentiation, and plans, if any, for major changes to the school's leadership or campus.

-Based on the information in the survey, a personalized template will be sent to the Head of School with complete instructions for writing the self-study.
-A date will be chosen for the following year to host an on-site visit, and SAES will choose a team of peers to serve as the on-site visiting team to the school.
-The team will include the Team Leader, an SAES Staff Liaison, and a number of peer educators.
-In addition, the SAES Executive Director may attend part of the visit at SAES expense.
+In the summer prior to Year 9, a personalized template will be sent to the Head of School with complete instructions for writing the Self-Study.
+A date will be chosen for the following year to host an On-Site Visit, and SAES will choose a team of peers to serve as the On-Site Visiting Team to the school.
+The team will include the Team Leader, who is typically a member of the SAES Standards Committee, an SAES Staff Member, and a number of peer educators.
+In addition, the SAES Executive Director may attend part of the visit at SAES's expense.
 The size of the team will be determined by SAES according to factors including school size, number of divisions, and campus size and arrangement.
-Generally, team sizes follow the schedule below, but may be increased if the School hosts more than one campus:
+Generally, team sizes follow the schedule below but may be increased if the School hosts more than one campus:

-School Enrollment e Team Size
+School Enrollment Team Size (excluding the Director of Accreditation)

 Up to 85 4

 86-150 5

 151-250 6

 251-350 7

 351-450 8

 451-550 9

 551-650 10

 651+ 11

 VI.
-Beginning the Self-Study and Documents in Adherence to Standards and Preparation for the On-Site Visit
+The Self-Study, Documents in Adherence to Standards, and Preparation for the On-Site Visit

-SAES recognizes the unique nature of our schools and offers two models of self-study for stand-alone preschools, and for schools with preschool and older grades.
-The self-study offers a school a means of engaging in self-reflection and planning, whereby the school responds to standards-based questions, provides evidence of compliance to Standards, and identifies strengths and areas of need.
+The Self-Study offers a school a means of engaging in self-reflection and planning, whereby the school responds to standards-based questions, provides evidence of compliance to Standards, and identifies strengths and areas of need.
 In doing so, the school demonstrates compliance and current practice.

-- SELF-STUDY The school is notified of its obligation to begin the self-study approximately 18 months prior to the expiration of their accreditation.
-A template is sent according to the type of school (see models above) and forwarded with detailed instructions of how to begin and eventually complete the self-study. - DOCUMENTS IN ADHERENCE TO STANDARDS (DAS) The self-study template contains a list of documents that must be completed and ready for the team upon their arrival.
+- Self-Study: The school is notified of its obligation to begin the Self-Study approximately 24 months prior to the expiration of their accreditation.
+A template is sent with detailed instructions of how to begin and eventually complete the Self-Study. - Documents In Adherence To Standards (DAS): The Self-Study template contains a list of documents that must be completed and ready for the team upon their arrival.
 These Documents in Adherence to Standards are evidence of the school's compliance with SAES Standards and of the school's demonstration that it is employing best practices in its policies and operations.
 It is important to locate, update, and/or create these throughout the process.
-This often includes Board planning and participation regarding school policies. - PREPARATION FOR THE ON-SITE VISIT The date for the visit is usually set 15-18 months ahead of time, allowing the school adequate time to organize and prepare for the team, including securing the budget for the visit, and planning to host a team of colleagues on campus for a Sunday-Wednesday visit.
+This often includes Board planning and participation regarding school policies. - Preparation For The On-Site Visit: The date for the visit is usually set 12-18 months ahead of time, allowing the school adequate time to organize and prepare for the team, including securing the budget for the visit, and planning to host a team of colleagues on campus for a Sunday-Wednesday visit.